 Name, Province or State, and Country of Residence Position Held Principal Occupation for the Last Five Years Director Since Lindsay R. Stollery Markham, Ontario, Canada Director Board Chair Ms. Stollery is our Board chair and has been a director since September of 2013.
 Ms. Stollery is the Chief Investment Officer of Angus Glen and Kylemore Group of Companies, a position she has held since April of 2017.
 Ms. Stollery also holds the position of President of Pino Grande Holdings Corp. since October 2012; Vice President of AGS Capital Corp. since October 2012 (both private investment companies).
 Ms. Stollery earned her certificate with the Institute of Directors (UK) and from the Institute of Corporate Directors.
-Ms. Stollery owns 1,194,386 Common Shares, amounting to approximately 10.23% Common Shares of the Company.
-She is the President of Pino Grande Holdings Corp., which owns 984,141 Common Shares and she owns 210,245 Common Shares directly or indirectly through personal holding September 2013 companies.
+September 2013 Ms. Stollery owns 1,194,386 Common Shares, amounting to approximately 10.23% Common Shares of the Company.
+She is the President of Pino Grande Holdings Corp., which owns 984,141 Common Shares and she owns 210,245 Common Shares directly or indirectly through personal holding companies.
 Pino Grande Holdings Corp. also holds \$448,100 of Debentures.
 Richard G. Carl Toronto, Ontario, Canada Director Audit Committee Chair Compensation Committee Member Mr. Carl has served as one of our directors since 2011.
 Mr. Carl has board experience in numerous capacities for both private and public companies where he has served in roles as Executive Chair, Audit and Compensation Committee Chairs as well as Chair of Special Committees.
 He currently sits on the Board of ARHT Media Inc. (TSX-V) and InvestPlus Reit (private) and is a past director of Dealnet Capital Corp.
-(TSX-V) where he chaired the Risk Committee.
+(TSX- V) where he chaired the Risk Committee.
 Mr. Carl obtained a Bachelor of Commerce and Finance from the University of Toronto and is a past holder of a CFA Designation.
-Mr. Carl owns 68,253 Common Shares, amounting to approximately 0.58% of the issued and outstanding Common Shares of the Company.
+January 2011 Mr. Carl owns 68,253 Common Shares, amounting to approximately 0.58% of the issued and outstanding Common Shares of the Company.
 Mr. Carl also holds \$22,500 of Debentures.
-January 2011 Timothy S. Halpen Calgary, Alberta, Canada Director Reserves & HSE Committee Chair Mr. Halpen, is a Professional Engineer and has been one of our directors since April 16, 2018.
-Mr. Halpen was a Director of Bashaw Oil Corp. from June 2015 until April 2018, as well as the Chief Operating Officer at Chinook Energy Inc. (a public oil and gas company) from May 2012 until April 2020.
-Mr. Halpen owns 6,340 Common Shares, amounting to approximately 0.05% of the issued and outstanding Common Shares of the Company.
-Mr. Halpen also holds \$1,000 in Debentures.
-April 2018
+Bruce Francis Calgary, Alberta, Canada Director Reserves & HSE Committee Chair Mr. Francis is a professional engineer with over 35 years of diverse experience in the oil and gas industry and is a Life Member of the Association of Professional Engineers and Geoscientists of Alberta.
+Mr. Francis is the President and Managing Director of 2311978 Alberta Ltd., a major shareholder in Clearview Resources Ltd. Prior thereto, he was president of C. Group Energy Inc., a private energy company which he co-founded in 2012.
+Mr. Francis also co-founded, developed and subsequently sold a series of private energy entities including C3 Resources Ltd. and C2 Energy Inc. Mr. Francis has served as a director of several publicly-traded resources companies, including Caravan Oil and Gas Ltd., Seaview Energy Inc. and Kootenay Energy Inc. He has also held board positions in a number of private resources companies over the last 20 years.
+May 2022 Mr. Francis is the President, Managing Director and a shareholder of 2311978 Alberta Ltd., which owns 1,361,542 Common Shares.
+Mr. Francis, together with the shareholders